How does the heart do this?

 The Polyvagal Theory

-In addition to HeartMath’s research and practices, I have been studying the highly important field of Trauma, to understand it and it’s effects on the mind and the body, for several years and have learned much from Stephen Porges’ Polyvagal Theory.
+In addition to HeartMath’s research and practices, I have been studying the field of trauma and its effects on the mind and body for nearly a decade, and have learned much from Stephen Porges’ Polyvagal Theory.

 To learn more how these fit together and how we can cultivate resilience and well-being, please read The Heart of Resilience.